 2. Take a supplement

 A multivitamin can provide the right daily dose of vitamin D, along with many other vitamins and minerals that build your overall health.
 Men and women may need different amounts of vitamin D, so check the label of your preferred multivitamin, and ask your doctor if you need help choosing one that’s right for you.

 3. Get outside

 Especially up here in The North, outdoor activities are both tons of fun and really great exercise.
 On top of that, they’ll also get you some much-needed time under the sun, encouraging your body to start making more vitamin D. However, too much sun can increase your risk of skin cancer.
-So use sunscreen if you’re out in the sun for longer than 30 minutes.
+So protect your skin with sunscreen if you’re out in the sun for longer than 30 minutes.
 People with darker skin have more melanin which acts as a natural sun screen, so they may need to spend a little more time in the sun than lighter skinned people to produce the same amount of vitamin D. The best times for sunlight-driven vitamin D production are between 10 a.m. and 3 p.m.
 Also, be sure to stay hydrated!

 Whether you’re out at the lake in July, picking apples in September, skiing in January or biking in April, follow the above tips to lift your vitamin D levels all year long.